mikacousin/olc/README.md

 Open Lighting Console (olc) is a software to control lights on shows.

-Alpha version.
-Don't use it on production !
+Alpha version. **Don't use originals ascii files, test with copies !**

 This project is an exercise to learn python and prepare the real one.